Bird egg: Predation

 Many animals feed on eggs.
 For example, the principal predators of the black oystercatcher's eggs include raccoons, skunks, mink, river and sea otters, gulls, crows and foxes.
 The stoat (Mustela erminea) and long-tailed weasel (Neogale frenata) steal ducks' eggs.
 Ostrich eggs are vulnerable to many predators ranging from mongooses and Egyptian vultures, to hyenas.
 Snakes of the genera Dasypeltis and Elachistodon specialize in eating eggs.
 Humans have a long history of eating eggs, both wild bird eggs and farm-raised bird eggs.

 Brood parasitism occurs in birds when one species lays its eggs in the nest of another.
 In some cases, the host's eggs are removed or eaten by the female, or expelled by her chick.
 Brood parasites include cowbirds, honeyguides, and many Old World cuckoos.

 Evolutionary history, dinosaur eggs

 Today, the hard shells of bird eggs are unique among animals.
-However, this trait evolved in the larger group to which birds belong: dinosaurs.
+However, this trait evolved in dinosaurs, the larger group to which birds belong.
 A bird egg is thus a dinosaur egg.
 Eggs of the modern type, with an inner mammillary, more outer prismatic and an outer crystalline layer, appear during the Jurassic and are associated with fossils of the Maniraptora.